 This exploratory test checks whether user agents will select different fonts for display of ideographic text when language attribute values vary in the markup.

 Some browsers apply the fonts listed in the user font preferences to the display of HTML Unicode text in Traditional Chinese, Simplified Chinese, Japanese and Korean, depending on the setting of the lang/xml:lang attribute.
 Note that this is not specified in the HTML specification, and, of course, doesn't apply where explicit styling is applied.

 See the results below for user agents tested.
 This section summarizes the results of those tests.

-The default Han font (ie. with no language information) for Firefox, Mozilla, Navigator and IE6 is Japanese.
+The default Han font (ie. with no language information) for Firefox Japanese.
 For IE7 it is Simplified Chinese.
-For Opera it is a different font from any set (it looks like a Gothic font).
+For Opera it is that set for Traditional Chinese.

-Of the UAs that substitute fonts, all but IE6 handle zh-Hans and zh-Hant as you would expect.
-IE6 applies the default font, which is Japanese.
+Of the UAs that substitute fonts, all handle zh-Hans and zh-Hant as you would expect.

-Firefox, Mozilla and Navigator allow you to set a different setting for Traditional Chinese in Taiwan and Hong Kong.
-They use the Taiwan font for zh-Hans and zh-TW.
-They use the Hong Kong font setting for zh-HK.
+Firefox allows you to set a different setting for Traditional Chinese in Taiwan and Hong Kong.
+It uses the same font for zh-Hans and zh-TW.
+It uses the Hong Kong font setting for zh-HK only.

 Tell us what you think (English).

 Content first published 2009-04-16.
 Last substantive update 2009-04-16 9:23 GMT.
 This version 2009-04-16 9:23 GMT